priyankanahar09/Gender-Recognition-via-transfer-Learning/README.md

 Evaluate the model's performance on a validation set using metrics like accuracy, precision, recall, and F1-score.

-For detailed implementation steps and training scripts, refer to the provided notebooks (gender_detection_keras.ipynb or gender_detection_pytorch.ipynb).
+For detailed implementation steps and training scripts, refer to the provided notebooks (main.ipynb).

-*Dataset Information*
+**Dataset Information**

 The CelebA dataset contains over 200,000 celebrity images with various facial attributes, including gender labels.

-*Model Architecture*
+**Model Architecture**

 The project utilizes transfer learning.
 Pre-trained models (VGGFace2, ResNet50, InceptionV3) are loaded with their weights frozen.
 New classification layers are added on top for gender prediction.

-*Evaluation and Results*
+**Evaluation and Results**

-The model's performance will be evaluated on a validation set using various metrics (accuracy, precision, recall, F1-score).
+The model's performance evaluated on a validation set using various metrics (accuracy, precision, recall, F1-score).
 Results will be reported in the corresponding notebooks.

-Contribution Guidelines

-This project is currently under development.
-Pull requests for improvements and bug fixes are welcome!

 License
 License: MIT License (see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT) for details)